CDC37

 Hsp90 co-chaperone Cdc37 is a protein that in humans is encoded by the CDC37 gene.

-The protein encoded by this gene is highly similar to Cdc 37, a cell division cycle control protein of Saccharomyces cerevisiae.
+This protein is highly similar to Cdc 37, a cell division cycle control protein of Saccharomyces cerevisiae.
 This protein is a HSP90 Co-chaperone with specific function in cell signal transduction.
 It has been shown to form complex with Hsp90 and a variety of protein kinases including CDK4, CDK6, SRC, RAF1, MOK, as well as eIF-2 alpha kinases.
 It is thought to play a critical role in directing Hsp90 to its target kinases.

 Interactions

 CDC37 has been shown to interact with: